CheViana/poc-files/README.md

 ### Test: send event to broker and check count-en app logs something

-Navigate to GKE service, pick broker-external, get the public IP.
+Navigate to GKE services, pick broker-external, get the public IP.
 Send event, from any terminal with internet access:

 ```